-We have introduced in this paper the DEVS Profiles concept, and gave an example of a definition of DEVS Profiles, using a simple graphical language.
-Of course, many other profiles could be created, following the process we described here.
-Such profiles could be used to specialize DEVS metamodel for domain-specific purpose.
+We shown in this paper how to define DEVS Profiles.
+Such profiles could be used to specialize DEVS meta-model for domain-specific purpose.
 We chose the example of a profile for non-computer-scientist.
-By using "non-computer scientist" expression, we mean persons who are domain experts but not in computer science.
-In a near future we will try to test our simple language defined as a profile with other scientists (biologists, chemists...).
-We are currently programming an environment which enables the metamodeler to create DEVS profiles, which could be used by the modeler to design models according to this profile.
+We are currently programming an environment which enables the meta-modeler to create DEVS profiles, which could be used by the modeler to design models according to this profile.
 This modeler does not need to know a programming language to create his models.

 Following a MDA approach, those models will be mapped onto object oriented code.
-We are using MDAoriented software, such the Eclipse plugins Acceleo, or Kermeta, in order to complete those mappings.
+We are using MDA-oriented software, such the Eclipse plugin Acceleo, in order to complete those mappings.